brianr747/SFC_models/README.rst

 ----------

 - **Development** Multi-file Logger, initial (constant) equilibrium calculation, markets with multiple supply sources, custom functions.
-Equation objects; used for cash flow and income.
+Equation objects used in model creation.
-  **Changed variable naming convention.**
+  **Changed variable naming convention, eliminated the Sector.Equations member.** Considerable refactoring, methods for developer use have been hidden with leading underscore.
 - **0.3.0** Rebuilt the solver, heavy refactoring, example installation, Godley & Lavoie example framework.
 - **0.2.1** Cleaned up examples layout.
 - **Version 0.2**  (Should have been 0.2.0 - oops)